-You may have heard of the term SEO (Search Engine Optimisation).
-SEO is now big business because good keyword optimisation of a website or online store results in more web traffic and hence, more sales.
+You may have heard of the term SEO (Search Engine Optimization).
+SEO is now big business because good keyword optimization of a website or online store results in more web traffic and hence, more sales.

 If you think for a minute about all the companies online who are selling shoes, the keyword shoes is obviously highly fought for, as are sandals, trainers, Nike and slippers.

 Corporations and large businesses spend huge amounts of money on SEO because it is the best way to attract clicks to their websites, as well as online advertising, so keyword competition is fierce.